sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - draft-zip-sections-example.md

 The following example shows zipping multiple tables together by treating each table as a section.

-As an overview, this example shows creating an array of `vehicle_description_and_coverages` objects, where each object contains information from the vehicles table and limitations table.
+As an overview, this example shows creating a  `zipped_vehicle_description_and_coverages` array, where each  object in the array contains information from the vehicles table and limitations table.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_zip.png)